39 All-Natural Pebble Garden Edging Ideas

 Pebbles, rocks, gazing balls add interest to the garden bed that features only ornamental grasses.

-Make sure you’re wearing safety gloves and proper cautionary equipment to keep yourself safe.
-Taking out roots, especially from flowers growing beneath the pebbled area, is crucial.
-This is so that the flowers don’t grow between the pebbles and ruin the edges.
+• Wear safety gloves to keep your hands safe.
+Removing roots, especially from flowers under the pebbles, is important so flowers don’t grow between the pebbles and mess up the edges.

 The flower bed is lined up with so many pebbles that they seem a dry river bed.